Most model portfolios are designed purely to meeting a specific level of risk.

 Investing in sustainable funds is a relatively new concept and as such we are at the beginning of a journey, with much to do as we move forward.
 There are no funds that can justifiably claim to save the planet, but by focussing on investing sustainably we can help companies to improve the world around us.

 Fund managers are seeking to invest in the industries of the future, focussing on more sustainable, long-term businesses as they do so.
 Many traditional, more established businesses will also profit from this change.
 There is a lot of optimism about the potential for these businesses but there will still be times when older, more heavily polluting businesses, particularly Oil and Gas companies, will outperform these investments.
-Because our Trust DFM Sustainability Range requires a fossil fuel exclusion policy to be effective, or a commitment not to invest in fossil fuel producers, when those types of companies do well, performance will take a back seat against the sustainability principles which guide us.
+Because our Trust DFM Attenborough Range requires a fossil fuel exclusion policy to be effective, or a commitment not to invest in fossil fuel producers, when those types of companies do well, performance will take a back seat against the sustainability principles which guide us.

 Companies delivering solutions to the environmental and social problems of our world are located globally.
 So, investors should expect to see more volatility than a typical fund.
 However, over the longer term, we should expect strong returns as these new industries grow and spread the benefit of their solutions to the rest of society.